 Americans are not in favor of the Green New Deal.
 While most don’t want to build a wall along the southern border, they do agree with President Trump’s overall approach to illegal immigration.
 More than that, the economy is still healthy, with record-low unemployment numbers.
 The reality is clear: The Democrats are not winning the important arguments, and they are concerned that they may not be able to gain political power through working within the established system.

 This is why they are pushing to give illegals the right to vote.
 This is why they favor the National Popular Vote compact.
 It is why they are floating the idea of packing the Supreme Court with more justices.
 Progressives seem to be frantically looking for any way — fair or unfair — to gain an edge over the GOP.
-If this is the case, the prospects for a GOP victory in 2020 might be even better than it appears.We value your comments!
-Please weigh in on our comment section below.
+If this is the case, the prospects for a GOP victory in 2020 might be even better than it appears.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com